A Retrospective Statutory Duty of Care for Design and Building Practitioners

 This means that unlike the statutory warranty regime in Part 2C of the Home Building Act 1989 (NSW), there is no distinction between “major” building defects and “other” building defects and “major elements” of buildings.
 The distinction in the Home Building Act had previously left some claims for non-structural defects and defects concerning non-load bearing elements of buildings vulnerable particularly in light of the Brookfield decision.

 It follows that certain defects that were formerly subject to short 2-year statutory limitation periods, which often barred claims under the statutory warranties, may now be able to be claimed under the new statutory duty of care which has a much longer limitation period.

-Owners Corporations have traditionally been viewed by Courts as commercially sophisticated which has proven to be a hurdle in establishing duties of care owed by builders and other building practitioners.
+Owners Corporations for commercial components of multi-residential buildings have been viewed by Courts as commercially sophisticated which has proven to be a hurdle in establishing duties of care owed by builders and other building practitioners.
 In light of the promulgation of this statutory duty of care, Owners Corporations no longer face this substantial hurdle.